ULHPC/ulhpc-docs/docs/software/physics/wrf.md

 ## Available versions in the UL HPC systems

-In the UL HPC system we support [Singularity containers](/containers).
+In the UL HPC system we support [Apptainer containers](/environment/containers).
 The University of Manchester containers have been repackaged as Singularity containers for use in our systems.
 The Singularity containers are:

 - WRF-WPS version 4.3.3: `/work/projects/singularity/ulhpc/wrf-wps-4.3.3.sif`
 - WRF-Chem version 4.3.3: `/work/projects/singularity/ulhpc/wrf-chem-4.3.3.sif`